Internal addresses in the Mandelbrot set and Galois groups of polynomials: Internal Addresses of the Mandelbrot Set

 There is a unique component $W_s$ of lowest period $s$, say, in $\wake{W}$ (if there were two such components, then this would imply the existence of at least one parameter ray of period less than $s$ and thus of a component of period less than $s$).
 The width of $\wake{W_{s}}$ is exactly $1/(2^s-1)$ (this is the minimal possible width, and greater widths would imply the existence of a component with period less than $s$).

 Now suppose we know the number of components of periods up to $s'$ within the wake $\wake{W}$, together with the widths of all their wakes and how these wakes are nested.
 The wake boundaries of period up to $s'$ decompose $\wake{W}$ into finitely many components.
 Some of these components are wakes; the others are complements of wakes within other wakes.
 We can uniquely determine the number of components of period $s'+1$ within each of these wakes (using the widths of these wakes), and then also within each complementary component outside of some of the wakes (simply by calculating differences).
 Each wake and each complementary component can contain at most one component of period $s'+1$ by Theorem~\ref{Thm:CompletenessAngledIntAddr}.
+Note that the kneading sequences and hence the internal addresses of all wakes of period $s'+1$ are uniquely determined by those of periods up to $s'$.
 The long internal addresses tell us which wakes of period $s'+1$ contain which other wakes, and from this we can determine the widths of the wakes of period $s'+1$.
 This provides all information for period $s'+1$, and this way we can continue inductively and prove the claimed statement.

 Starting with the unique component of period $1$, it follows that the width of a wake $\wake{W}$ is determined uniquely by the internal address of $W$.

 \proofof{Lemma~\ref{Lem:Numerators} (Finding numerators)} \looseness -1 We only need to find the numerator $p_k$ if $q_k\ge 3$.
 Let $W_k$ be the unique hyperbolic component with angled internal address $(S_0)_{p_0/q_0}\IntAddr\dots\IntAddr(S_k)$ and let $\RP(\theta_k,\theta'_k)$ be the ray pair bounding its wake $\wake{W_k}$.
 Let $W'_k$ be the component with angled internal address $(S_0)_{p_0/q_0}\IntAddr\dots\IntAddr(S_k)_{p_k/q_k}\IntAddr q_kS_k$; it is an immediate bifurcation from $W_k$.